Mailing Address & Office Location:

 Road Maintenance & Repair

-Dorchester County Public Works and the Transportation Department maintain and repair roads which have been accepted into the Dorchester County road maintenance system.
+The Engineering Division of the Public Works Department maintain and repair roads which have been accepted into the Dorchester County road maintenance system.
 Not all roads maintained by Dorchester County have right-of-ways.
 Some roads within Dorchester County have a prescriptive easement which means that Dorchester County claims only what is maintained.
 This is common on older roads, dirt roads and paved roads in the rural area of Dorchester County.
 Unpaved roads are graded on a continuing basis with rocking, culvert repairs, roadside vegetation control and stabilization performed as needed.

 Request for Service